NDHANA94/NDHANA94/README.md

 ### Hi there, I'm Nipun 👋

-I am a PhD researcher in Robotics and AI, And I am passionate about developing innovative solutions for mobile robots and pushing the boundaries of what they can achieve.  🦾🤖
+I am a roboticist driven by a passion for advancing mobile robotics, creating innovative solutions, and redefining their potential  🦾🤖

 </br>